 Tortoise use: There is no information on whether S. pinnata is used by desert tortoise, perhaps due to its uncommon occurrence in intact upland creosotebush-bursage shrublands.

 Propagation, production, and cultivation: Kay et al. (1988) found that seed germination for S. pinnata ssp. inyoensis was high (90% at best), storability was rated “excellent”, and no special storage conditions were required.
-S. pinnata ssp. pinnata has a similarly high germination rate (92% at best), but only “fair” storability.
+Stanleya pinnata ssp. pinnata has a similarly high germination rate (92% at best), but only “fair” storability.
 Emery (1964) also noted that the seeds of S. pinnata and S. elata M.E.
 Jones germinate without pretreatment.

 Recoverability: We found no information regarding the use of S. pinnata in Mojave Desert restorations, or the response of this species to fire disturbance.